 • Always carry your Victorian fishing license.

-• As with all country, rural areas always be mindful of snakes.
+• As with all countries, rural areas always be mindful of snakes.